-Homemade beef broth can be safetly kept in the refridgerator for 4 days, although I have been know to stretch mine out for a whole week.
+Homemade beef broth can be safely kept in the refrigerator for 4 days, although I have been know to stretch mine out for a whole week.
 (This family tends to have strong stomachs!)
 You can preserve this bone broth in a regular freezer for up to 6 months or a deep freezer for up to 12 months.
 Always properly label and package food you intend to keep for longer periods of time.
 I used this vacuum sealer sealer for all food I store in the freezer.
 It works well and is not expensive.

 Homemade beef broth recipe

 - 4 pounds of beef long bone (about 3 bones)

 - 1 medium onion

 - 2 tsps of Himalayan pink salt (purchase here)

 - 1 tbs of apple cider vinegar (not shown)